couchbase/kv_engine/docs/range_scans/range_scan_continue.md

 # Range Scan Continue (0xDB)

 Requests that the server continues an existing range scan, returning to the client a sequence of keys or documents.
 The client can limit how many documents are returned and/or how much time the continue request can run for.
+Alternatively in throttled environments the server may limit how many keys or documents are returned, which could be less than the client requested limit.

 The request:
 * Must contain extras
 * No key
 * No value

-Each continue request will return at least 1 key/document unless:
+Note that each continue request always returns at least 1 key/document unless:

 * The scan reaches the end
 * An error occurs